barbinbrad/bible/README.md

 :mechanical_arm: Performance
 ------
 Performance evaluation metrics are defined by Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse) tool.
 According to these metrics, the "perfect" website scores perfectly across all categories.
-If you've ever spent an afternoon trying to get Lighthouse to do its all-100's-confetti-animation, then I recommend find something better to do with your time.

 To optimize performance, the following strategy was used: